HALL OF FAME

 Hall of Fame Inductees: 2007

-This player was inducted into the Touch football Australia Hall of fame in 1988.
+This player was inducted into the Touch Football Australia Hall of Fame in 1988.
 Arguably the best female to play the game.
-With uncanny vision, brilliant hands and ball skills, this lady was also blessed with great speed of the mark.
+With uncanny vision, brilliant hands, and ball skills, this lady was also blessed with great speed of the mark.
 A natural leader, she had a football brain that allowed her to read the game in advance of others.
-She captained NSW and Australia on many occasions and her list of awards for Player’s player, player of the final or player of the series is near endless.
+She captained NSW and Australia on many occasions and her list of awards for Player’s Player, player of the Final, or player of the series is nearly endless.
 She represented NSW from 1980 to 1994 and has 27 international caps for Australia.

-This player was into the Touch Football Australia Hall of Fame in 1990.
-Her Touch career started in 1977, as part of the first ladies competition in Port Hacking.
+This player was in the Touch Football Australia Hall of Fame in 1990.
+Her Touch career started in 1977, as part of the first ladies’ competition in Port Hacking.
 She was one of the true geniuses to have played the game.
-Tough, uncompromising and strong are all words that come to mind in describing this player.
-However deft, skillful and deceptive would not be out of place.
-Her passing game, dummy, agility and ability to read a game often saw this player turn and win games on her own.
+Tough, uncompromising, and strong are all words that come to mind in describing this player.
+However deft, skillful, and deceptive would not be out of place.
+Her passing game, dummy, agility, and ability to read a game often saw this player turn and win games on her own.
 She represented NSW from 1980 to 1991 and has 14 international caps for Australia.

 RAY “BULLET” LAWRENCE*

 This gentleman was inducted into the Touch Football Australia Hall of Fame in 2003.
-He became involved with Touch in the late 1970’s and is an accomplished player from men’s Open level right through to the senior ranks.
+He became involved with Touch in the late 1970s and is an accomplished player from the men’s Open level right through to the senior ranks.
 His speed agility and ability to slide through gaps appearing not even to be there, were and are the hallmarks of his game.
-He has had success in the coaching ranks from club, Regional, State and National level.
+He has had success in the coaching ranks at club, Regional, State, and National level.
 He represented NSW from 1980 through to today and has 58 international caps for Australia.

 This player was inducted into the Touch Football Australia Hall of Fame in 2007.
-A mixture of determination, grit and a touch of flamboyancy is the way many described this player.
+A mixture of determination, grit, and a touch of flamboyancy is the way many described this player.
 A great leader and fierce competitor who played as if every game was life and death for his team he was a stalwart of NSW’s most successful state team.
 His passing game was both precise and on occasions totally unpredictable.
-Both in attack and defence he always controlled the game and was known for his constant talk, and on occasions as a pest to the opposition.
-He represented NSW from 1986 to 2002 and is NSW most capped international with has 92 appearances for Australia.
+Both in attack and defense he always controlled the game and was known for his constant talk, and on occasions as a pest to the opposition.
+He represented NSW from 1986 to 2002 and is NSW’s most-capped international with 92 appearances for Australia.

-This referee was inducted into the Touch football Australia Hall of fame in 2007.
-This referee set the benchmark for others to achieve at park, regional, state, national and international level.
+This referee was inducted into the Touch Football Australia Hall of Fame in 2007.
+This referee set the benchmark for others to achieve at the park, regional, state, national and international levels.
 Widely acknowledged as one of the best the games has produced, his reading of play and rapport with players made his control of the game effortless and respected.
-He represented NSW at national championships, NTL and State of Origin and has officiating international fixtures across the world securing 52 International Caps.
+He represented NSW at national championships, NTL, and State of Origin and has officiated international fixtures across the world securing 52 International Caps.

 He is the first of our inductees not yet in the Touch Football Australia Hall of Fame.
-An early pioneer of the game he did not have as many opportunities in the fledging sport that those who followed in his footsteps.
+An early pioneer of the game he did not have as many opportunities in the fledging sport as those who followed in his footsteps.
 He played in the very first NSW Men’s open team in 1973.
-He also played against the touring great Britain rugby league lions in an exhibition match in 1976.
-The marquee player of the early years he had electrifying pace, great ball and passing skills and was the consummate leader.
-For the younger generation think of the prototype of a mark Boland.
+He also played against the touring Great Britain rugby league lions in an exhibition match in 1976.
+The marquee player of the early years he had an electrifying pace, great ball and passing skills, and was the consummate leader.
+For the younger generation think of the prototype of a Mark Boland.
 He played the game ahead of the pack with his vision and ability to read the game.
-He could take the game in any direction he wanted and was a proven match winner.
+He could take the game in any direction he wanted and was a proven match-winner.
 He represented NSW from 1973 to 1984 and represented Australia against New Zealand in Melbourne in 1985.

-He is one of the games true gentleman.
-He is one who is credited to taking the fitness of his players to new levels and rejuvenating a club through his on field leadership that still endures today.
+He is one of the game’s true gentlemen.
+He is one who is credited with taking the fitness of his players to new levels and rejuvenating a club through his on-field leadership that still endures today.
 Another with a tough mental approach to the game, with absolute determination and a never say die attitude.
 Those who play with him, want to win for him.
 He possesses great vision and passing skills, yet it is his defense that often gets overlooked.
-You would be hard pressed to compile any statistics for defensive errors.
+You would be hard-pressed to compile any statistics for defensive errors.
 Not flashy, yet a player many aspire to be like.
 He represented NSW from 1985 to 1997 and has 31 international caps for Australia.